2013 Montreal municipal election: For mayor

 Denis Coderre's support remained steady in public opinion polling during the campaign, while the other established "major" candidates – Marcel Côté and Richard Bergeron – largely failed to make an impression.
 Instead, a lesser-known candidate, Mélanie Joly, pulled ahead of both Côté and Bergeron in public opinion polling to emerge as the second-place contender by the time of the final published poll.

 Results

-Denis Coderre confirmed polls prior to the election by winning the post of mayor of Montreal with 32.15% of votes and with a majority of 26,405 votes over Mélanie Joly, his closest rival.
+Denis Coderre confirmed polls before the election by winning the post of mayor of Montreal with 32.15% of votes and with a majority of 26,405 votes over Mélanie Joly, his closest rival.

-His party, Équipe Coderre pour Montréal, gained 27 of the 65 seats within city council.
+His party, Équipe Coderre pour Montréal, gained 27 of the 65 seats within the city council.
 Meanwhile, Projet Montréal, led by Richard Bergeron, gained the status of official opposition by winning 20 seats.
 Marcel Côté's Coalition Montréal won only 6 seats and Mélanie Joly's Vrai changement pour Montréal won 4.